 On the 21st of June 1994, the Super Eagles of Nigeria, made their World Cup debut, and against all odds defeated Bulgaria 3 – 0.
 The Bulgarian team would eventually come fourth after losing the bronze medal match to Sweden in the tournament.

-The Bulgarian team had the likes of the great H. Stoichov and Letchkov at their peaks, as they also defeated the Greek team 2 – 0 and lost to the Argentines who had players like Diego Maradonna (though he played only 2 matches and failed a drug test), Gabriel Batistuta, Cannigia, Ortega and Redondo by a 2 – 1 margin after a spirited performance to qualify for the second round.
+The Bulgarian team had the likes of the great H. Stoichov and Letchkov at their peaks, as they also defeated the Greek team 2 – 0 and lost to the Argentines who had players like Diego Maradonna (though he played only 2 matches and failed a 12 panel drug test), Gabriel Batistuta, Cannigia, Ortega and Redondo by a 2 – 1 margin after a spirited performance to qualify for the second round.

 The Super Eagles eventually lost 1 – 2 to Italy, after leading the match upto the 89th minute, only for the Italians to score 2 goals late on.
 This Italian team with the likes of Roberto Baggio at his peak went on to the finals losing on penalties to Brazil.